urakesh661/request-generator/README.md

 # request-generator

-This script is used for generating multiple paths from a single url.It ignores the values after question mark in the request if it exists.
+This script is used for generating multiple paths from request.It ignores the values after question mark in the request if it exists.
 This can be usefull if you want to try new multiple paths.

 Usage: